geminis3/bayas.dev-source/content/posts/adguard-home-openwrt.md

     rm AdGuardHome_linux_arm64.tar.gz
     /opt/AdGuardHome/AdGuardHome -s install

+## 2. Setup AGH

+Note that if your router is not at 192.168.1.1 then replace the IP address accordingly.

+- Go to 192.168.1.1:3000.
+- Setup the admin web interface to listen in 192.168.1.1 at port 8080.
+- Set DNS server to listen in 192.168.1.1 at port 5353.
+- Create an user and choose a strong password.

-## 2. Point your DNS to the AGH instance
+## 3. Point your DNS to the AGH instance

 - Login into LuCi and go to DHCP and DNS section, set DNS forwardings to 192.168.1.1#5353.
 - Go to Resolv and Hosts Files tab and check the Ignore resolv file option.

-## 2.1 Redirect all DNS traffic to AGH
+## 3.1 Redirect all DNS traffic to AGH

 **This step is optional**, there are some apps and devices that ship with a harcoded DNS server making AGH useless unless we setup the following iptables rules: